theRealDijida/pacmn/install-server.md

 ## Create New VPS

-Once you login into your vultr dashboard, click on the "Server" tab to the left hand side of the screen.
-Refer to the screen shot below and follow the steps:
+Once you login into your Vultr dashboard, click on the "Server" tab on the left hand side.
+Refer to the screen shot below:

 <br/>